List of Phi Mu Alpha Sinfonia chapters: Oldest chapters

 The Alpha chapter, founded in 1898 at the New England Conservatory of Music as the Sinfonia Club, was active until 1977.
 It experienced a brief revival from 1991 to 1995, but closed once more and has remained inactive.
-The Delta chapter at Ithaca College in Ithaca, New York was chartered on January 28, 1901, and is the oldest continuously active chapter of the fraternity.
-Three other chapters have passed the 100 year milestone: the Zeta chapter at the University of Missouri (chartered 1907), the Iota chapter at Northwestern University (chartered 1910), and the Mu chapter at the University of Oklahoma (chartered 1912).
+The Delta chapter at Ithaca College in Ithaca, New York was chartered on January 28, 1901, and remained continuously active for 123 years until being suspended in 2024.

+Six chapters have passed the 100-year milestone: the Zeta chapter at the University of Missouri (chartered 1907), the Iota chapter at Northwestern University (chartered 1910), the Mu chapter at the University of Oklahoma (chartered 1912), the Alpha Theta chapter at Miami University (chartered 1923) the Alpha Zeta chapter at Penn State University(chartered 1923).
+And the Alpha Lamda chapter at Illinois Wesleyan University (charted 1924).
-Activities and authority

-Once chartered, collegiate chapters have the authority to conduct activities in the name of the fraternity for the purpose of furthering its Object.
-The fraternity's collegiate chapters participate in a broad range of activities emphasizing brotherhood, service, and music.
-In addition to purely social activities for the benefit of their members, chapters typically conduct activities such as: